Jack Harvey (racing driver): Formula BMW

 Harvey began his formula racing career in the 2009 Formula BMW Europe season with Fortec Motorsport.
 Harvey is a member of the Racing Steps Foundation, helping young British drivers achieve success in the national and international series.
 He finished seventh overall in the championship, with a win at the Masters of Formula 3-supporting round at Zandvoort and two poles at Zandvoort and Monza.
 Following his successes, the British Racing Drivers' Club made him a member of their "Rising Star" initiative.

-In 2010 Harvey finished the year as vice–champion after an intense battle with Robin Frijns, the eventual champion.
+In 2010, Harvey finished the year as vice–champion after an intense battle with Robin Frijns, the eventual champion.
 Harvey entered the final round of the championship with a seven-point lead over Frijns, and extended his lead during the final round by taking the pole position for both races; unfortunately he was pushed out of the track in the first race by DAMS driver Javier Tarancón.

 Formula 3

 For 2011, Harvey moved into the British Formula 3 Championship with Carlin.
 Harvey finished 9th, scoring one victory and four podiums in his first season.
 For 2012, he set his sights on winning the championship, opting to extend his commitment with Carlin.

-After 7 wins amassing a total of 12 podium finishes, Jack Harvey became the 2012 British Formula 3 champion.
-After 29 races, Jack Harvey gained 319 points.
+After seven wins amassing a total of twelve podium finishes, Harvey became the 2012 British Formula 3 champion.
+After 29 races, Harvey gained 319 points.

 Winning the championship earned Harvey an entry for the Formula Renault 3.5 rookie test.

 GP3

-Harvey signed with Lotus GP to race in the GP3 Series in 2013 and retained the backing from Racing Steps Foundation.
+Harvey signed with ART Grand Prix to race in the GP3 Series in 2013 and retained the backing from Racing Steps Foundation.
 In the same week, Harvey was named official driver coach for Sean Walkinshaw Racing in the new BRDC Formula 4 series.
+He finished the season in fifth place, winning two races.

 Indy Lights

 For the 2014 season, Harvey moved to the United States and signed to race for Schmidt Peterson Motorsports in the Indy Lights series, the established junior feeder series for the Indycar Series.
-He finished the season in second place in the championship standings, after collecting four wins and 10 podiums in 14 races.
+He finished the season in second place in the championship standings, after collecting four wins and ten podiums in fourteen races.
 As a consequence, in recognition of his position as the top-performing British driver in North American motorsport, he was also awarded the British Racing Drivers' Club's Earl Howe Trophy for 2014.

 Harvey returned to Schmidt Peterson for the 2015 Indy Lights season.
-He collected two wins, six second-place finishes, and 12 top 5s in 16 races, which put him runner-up in the overall standings, behind Spencer Pigot.
+He collected two wins, six second-place finishes, and twelve top-fives in sixteen races, which put him runner-up in the overall standings, behind Spencer Pigot.

+Although he did not race in 2016, Harvey spent time in America working as a driver coach.